-File the CSS/Financial Aid PROFILE Application with the College Scholarship Service (CSS).
-You can register and complete the PROFILE online at http://profileonline.collegeboard.com/.
+The CSS PROFILE Application is required from all first-time applicants for Dartmouth financial aid.
+The form is filed through the College Scholarship Service (CSS).
+You can register and complete the PROFILE online at http://student.collegeboard.org/css-financial-aid-profile.
 Dartmouth's school code for CSS processing is 3351.
-Submit it electronically to CSS by November 1 for early decision, February 1 for regular decision or March 1 for transfer students.
+Submit it electronically to CSS by November 1 for early decision, February 1 for regular decision, or March 1 for transfer students.
 If your parents are divorced or separated, use only the information for the parent and stepparent with whom you live.
-Estimate income and taxes, if necessary, to meet deadlines (do not complete with 2011 income information).
+Estimate income and taxes for 2014, if necessary, to meet deadlines (do not complete with 2013 income information).

 Fee Waivers: The College Board automatically awards fee waivers based on financial information (income and assets) provided on the registration form.
 If the student is eligible based on the initial registration criteria, he/she will be permitted to skip the registration payment step.
 At the point the application is submitted, the student will be notified if the fee has been waived.